arvindtelharkar1992/Advanced-Docker/README.md

 docker run -idt --name container1 image1
 ```
 The first container creates a new file called myfile.txt and echoes some content to it.
 The contents of the file have been
-exposed using socat on port 9001(as instrcuted).
+exposed using socat on port 9001(as instructed).

 The following are the commands for spinning up container2:
 ```